MP for South Devon

 Community Energy

 Areas like South Devon have been leaders in community energy and a shining example of what can be achieved with an Energy Local Club.
 I, and the Liberal Democrats, are strong advocates for community energy.
 We believe that communities should have the power to generate their own clean, renewable energy, putting them at the heart of the fight against climate change.
 We are committed to making it easier for communities to get energy projects off the ground, including ensuring access to funding, simplifying planning processes, and providing the technical support that local groups need to succeed.
 We believe that with the right government support, community energy can thrive and play a significant role in the UK’s transition to a green economy.
 At its core, community energy is about giving power back to people, enabling local communities to take control of their energy future, lower their bills, and contribute to tackling the climate crisis.
 The Liberal Democrats will continue to champion these initiatives as part of our broader commitment to a sustainable, green, and fair society.
-We have put forward an amendment to the GB Energy Bill, which includes community energy schemes in the objects that the Great British Energy company will be restricted to facilitating, encouraging and participating in.
 As your MP, I will work hard over the coming years to push for the reforms needed to unlock the full potential of community energy, including advocating for: > A Community Energy Fund: I will press the government to consider a dedicated Community Energy Fund to provide grants and low-interest loans to local groups looking to establish renewable energy projects.
 This will ensure that communities have the financial support they need to get projects off the ground. > Simplified Planning and Regulations: I will push for a streamlined planning process for community energy projects, cutting red tape and removing unnecessary barriers that often delay or block these vital initiatives.
 This will help communities act swiftly in setting up their energy systems. > Fair Access to the Grid: I will push for reforms that make it easier for community energy projects to connect to the national grid, ensuring they can sell any surplus energy they generate.
 Communities should be able to benefit fully from the energy they produce, without being penalized by restrictive or expensive grid access. > Local Ownership and Benefits: I will advocate for policies that encourage local ownership of renewable energy projects, ensuring that profits and decision-making stay within the community.
 This will allow communities to reinvest the benefits locally, creating more jobs and furthering the green transition. > Energy Democracy and Education: I will work to raise awareness about community energy, ensuring that people understand how they can get involved.
 I’ll also push for educational programs to help local groups navigate the technical and financial aspects of setting up energy cooperatives. > Push for Ambitious Climate Goals: As part of our fight against climate change, I will press the government to set ambitious renewable energy targets, with a clear role for community energy in meeting those goals.
 Community energy is part of the key to decarbonizing our economy, and I will work hard over the coming years to ensure it is a priority in any national climate strategy.
-Date: December 2024
+Date: June 2025

 Dementia Support

 Dementia is a significant public health issue, and it is essential that we ensure adequate resources and support are available.
 The financial burden should not fall on patients and their families, and I am committed to advocating for comprehensive services under the NHS that reflect the seriousness of this disease.
 It is shocking that in a county with a high number of elderly residents, there is no dementia strategy and this is something I will be raising with NHS Devon.
 The waiting times for diagnosis and the gaps in social care are pressing issues that need our attention, and I am committed to trying to improve the situation for my constituents in South Devon.
 Rowcroft Hospice in Torquay, which provides a vital service to local residents in our constituency, have exciting plans to transform care in the community with a remodelled hospice, a world class specialist dementia care unit, assisted living and a nursery.
 The plans envisage bringing multi-generational care to this glorious wooded parkland site, with the very young and very old engaging on a daily basis.
 The dementia care facility would be unique in the UK, modelling an exemplary way to care for patients with dementia in a village like setting.
 It is genuinely exciting, and could inspire hospitals and hospice sites across the country to try and offer care in a different way – better for the patient, easier for families and genuinely better for the community itself.
 I truly believe that initiatives like this can truly transform the landscape of dementia care and serve as a blueprint for future developments elsewhere and I will be championing it as a model.
 Dementia is affecting my own family, so I am only too aware of the distress and burden it places on family members.
-I met with Dementia UK at the Lib Dem conference in September and will work with them to further their campaigns for more support for those who live with dementia.
-Date: December 2024
+I was proud to lead a debate on dementia care in parliament recently.
+You can watch my speech here: https://www.carolinevoaden.com/post/watch-my-speech-on-dementia-care Date: June 2025

 Israel Gaza War

 The devastation in Gaza has caused anguish around the world and has left many people, including myself, incredibly distressed.
-A humanitarian catastrophe is taking place in Gaza with tens of thousands of civilians being killed by Israeli airstrikes.
-While I recognise the need for Israel to respond to Hamas’s appalling crimes on October 7th, they must also respect international humanitarian law regarding civilian populations.
-Currently, they are failing to do so.
+A humanitarian catastrophe is taking place in Gaza with tens of thousands of civilian men, women, and children being killed by Israeli air strikes.
+The overwhelming majority of the civilian population has been displaced, in many cases multiple times.
+They are living in tents, by roadsides and on beaches, without access to medical aid or even basic hygiene, and the risk of military attack, famine and disease threatens their lives daily.
+Whilst I recognise the need for Israel to respond to Hamas’s appalling crimes on October 7th, they must also respect international humanitarian law regarding civilian populations, and they have failed to do so.
+The scale of the Israeli government’s retribution for the Hamas attacks is truly shocking.
 I, and my Liberal Democrat colleagues, continue to call for international law to be upheld and the role of international courts to be respected.
-We are continuing to press the UK Government to uphold the roles of the ICC and the ICJ.
-I have signed a number of EDMs on the issue, including EDM 208, (Peace in the Middle East), EDM 207, (Conflict in the Middle East) and EDM 209, (Immediate Ceasefire in Lebanon).
-I wrote also directly to the Foreign Minister last month to express my views on the situation.
+We are continuing to press the UK Government to uphold the roles of the ICC and the ICJ, not least given the recent ICJ opinion on the occupation.
+I am working with my colleagues on this issue and we regularly revisit how, as opposition MPs, we can be most effective.
+I wrote directly to the Foreign Minister recently to express my views on the situation.
 It’s important that he hears directly from MPs of all parties.
 I spoke in a Westminster Hall debate about the Humanitarian situation in Palestine last week, bringing up the UK’s arms sales to Israel.
-You can view my contribution on my about page.
-In addition, I wrote to the Prime Minister recently, pressing him to clarify Government’s position.
+In addition, I also wrote to the Prime Minister recently, pressing him to clarify Government’s position.
 I can assure you that my Lib Dem colleagues and I are working hard behind the scenes in ways that, while not necessarily visible, are more likely to be effective.
 Of course, being on the opposition benches, with such a strong majority across the floor, it’s always going to be a battle.
-The Liberal Democrats have been calling for an immediate bilateral ceasefire for months, which would put an end to the humanitarian devastation in Gaza, get the hostages out and provide an opportunity for a political process.
-I will continue to do everything I can to call for de-escalation, for International Law to be observed and for an end to this appalling conflict and the suffering of so many men, women, and children.
-Updated: December 2024
+I have everything crossed for a successful and continued ceasefire and in the meantime I will continue to do everything I can to call for de-escalation, for International Law to be observed and for a permanent end to this appalling conflict and the suffering of so many men, women, and children.
+Updated: June 2025

 Just Stop Oil